SwissDataScienceCenter/renku/docs/user/lfs.rst

 Renku LFS configuration
 -----------------------
-Renku by default only stores files larger than 100kb in LFS, to prevent littering LFS with files.
+Renku by default stores all files larger than 100kb in LFS to prevent slowing down git (and thus ``renku``) with large files.
 This limit can be changed by running:

 .. code-block:: console